 FOOD SECURITY SNAPSHOT

-Nevertheless, large number of people face chronic food insecurity and malnutrition
+Large number of people continue to face chronic food insecurity and malnutrition

-A substantial section of the population are exposed to chronic food insecurity
+Substantial sections of population continue to be exposed to chronic food insecurity

 Large numbers of people continue to be exposed to chronic food insecurity and malnutrition, notably in the northern part of the country.
 The north of Togo includes the poorest zones where malnutrition levels are the highest.
 About 25 000 people were estimated to be in Phase 3: “Crisis” and above according to the latest analysis of the Cadre Harmonisé (Harmonized Framework) conducted in the country.